null4bl3/sqldumper/README.md

 # SQLDUMPER
 SQL dump auto mailer for Linux using node.js and bash.

-The script runs on a system using [node-cron](https://github.com/merencia/node-cron) to trigger a bash script in a node.js child_process, that creates a MySQL dump of a database and mails the file to an email of your choice.
+The script runs on a system using [node-cron](https://github.com/merencia/node-cron) to trigger a bash script in a node.js child_process, the bash script creates a MySQL dump of a database and mails the file to the recipients of your choice.

 ## Requirements
 A [mailjet](https://www.mailjet.com/) account.